On Sasakian quasi-Killing spinors in three-dimensions: Conclusions and Discussions

-Although the existence of SqK-spinors on three-dimensional pseudo-Riemannian Sasakian space-form has been shown, an explicit formula of an SqK-spinor but not Killing spinor dose not have been previously known, and we found formulas in terms of elementary functions.
+Although the existence of SqK-spinors on three-dimensional pseudo-Riemannian Sasakian space-form has been shown, an explicit formula of a SqK-spinor but not Killing spinor has not been previously known, and we found formulas expressed using elementary functions with respect to a Sasakian frame.
 In \cite{Fujii 1886}, an explicit representation of a Killing spinor on the round $S^3$ was given.
-An SqK-spinor of type $(\frac{1}{2},\frac{H-1}{4})$ is a Killing spinor of round $S^3$ if $H=1$.
-According to the Proposition \ref{pr:explicit formula} therefore the Killing spinor of the round $S^3$ is the spinor that has the constant component with respect to a Sasakian frame, which is a simple representation.
-An explicit representation of an SqK-spinor is also significant from a general relativistic perspective in constructing a solution to the EM and the EDM system.
+A SqK-spinor of type $(\frac{1}{2},\frac{H-1}{4})$ is a Killing spinor of round $S^3$ if $H=1$.
+According to the Proposition \ref{pr:explicit formula} therefore the Killing spinor of the round $S^3$ is the spinor whose components are all constant with respect to a Sasakian frame.
+This is a simple representation.
+An explicit representation of a SqK-spinor is also significant from a general relativistic perspective for constructing solutions to the EM and the EDM system.